macroing/Dayflower/README.md

 java -Djava.library.path=lib -jar Dayflower.jar
 ```

-If you prefer to use Dayflower as a library and not as an application, the following Java source code demonstrates how you can use the CPU renderer.
+If you prefer to use Dayflower as a library and not as an application, the following Java source code demonstrates how you can use the CPU- and GPU renderers.
 ```java
 import org.dayflower.renderer.RenderingAlgorithm;
 import org.dayflower.renderer.cpu.CPURenderer;